myffs/FNF-BitEnigne/README.md

 * Make the fucking engine better
 ## Creators

-* MyFnf - main engine developer
+* MyFnf - engine developer
 * MasterOak - Bug Handler
 * StefanBETA2008 - Android porter
 * MemeHoovy - complining the engine ( not yet )
+## Special thanks

+* ArtableBOX - lua programming

 ## things to know

 this engine is `constantly changing,`but NOT every day you expect a update.